-Ciarrocca’s offense also featured the most prolific receiver duo in the country since 2002.
+Ciarrocca’s offense also featured the most prolific receiving duo in the country since 2002.
 The duo of Daniel Braverman and Davis were the first receiving duo since 2002 to catch more than 1,400 and 1,300 yards in the same year (Davis recorded 1,436 yards, while Braverman had 1,371).

 Braverman and Davis were each named to the All-MAC team in 2015.
 Braverman finished second in the FBS nationally in receptions (108), eighth in receiving yards (1,371) and eighth in receiving touchdowns (12).
 Davis was fifth in the country in receiving yards (1,436) and receiving touchdowns (13), while finishing 12th in receptions (90).
 Adding in Bogan’s 1,051 yards, Western Michigan became the first FBS team since 2001 to have a duo of 1,400 and 1,300 yard receivers to go along with a 1,000 yard rusher.

-Ciarrocca, a graduate of Temple University, brings 25 years of coaching experience to Minnesota.
+Ciarrocca, a graduate of Temple University, brings more than 25 years of coaching experience to Minnesota.
 He was instrumental in the development of Super Bowl winning quarterback Joe Flacco during his six seasons (2002-07) at the University of Delaware and was a member of the 2003 National Championship staff.
-Ciarrocca's Blue Hen 2007 offense ranked in the top 10 nationally in in scoring, total offense, passing offense, third down conversion and red-zone scoring.
+Ciarrocca's Blue Hen 2007 offense ranked in the top 10 nationally in scoring, total offense, passing offense, third down conversion and red-zone scoring.
 He had a pair of quarterbacks drafted into the NFL during his first stint with the Blue Hens.

 Ciarrocca's coaching career began at his alma mater, Temple, where he assisted the offensive staff and served as the on-campus recruiting coordinator from 1990-91.
 He stayed on the East Coast, working with Western Connecticut State as the passing game coordinator in 1992, at Delaware Valley College, also as the passing game coordinator and quarterbacks and receivers coach in 1993.
 He returned to Western Connecticut as the offensive coordinator for two seasons before heading to coach in the Ivy League for seven seasons.
-He first coached the wide receivers at Princeton from 1996-99 and then did the same at the University of Pennsylvania from 2000-02 were the Quakers boasted the top ranked passing offense and claimed the 2000 Ivy League championship.
+He first coached the wide receivers at Princeton from 1996-99 and then did the same at the University of Pennsylvania from 2000-02 where the Quakers boasted the top ranked passing offense and claimed the 2000 Ivy League championship.

 Ciarrocca worked with Fleck during his time at Rutgers when he was the co-offensive coordinator and quarterbacks coach.
 He also coached the quarterbacks at Richmond in 2011 before returning to Delaware to coach the running backs in 2012.